UniversalDependencies/docs/workgroups/core.md

 # Working Group on Core and Oblique Arguments and Adjuncts

-Most of this chapter focuses on arguments of [verbs](/u/pos/VERB.html).
+Most of this chapter focuses on dependents of [verbs](/u/pos/VERB.html).
 Some similar patterns of other parts of speech are discussed [at the end of the chapter](#can-adjectives-have-core-arguments).

-Most of this chapter assumes that the arguments are [nominal](/u/pos/NOUN.html) phrases.
+Most of this chapter assumes that the dependents are [nominal](/u/pos/NOUN.html) phrases.
-Arguments realized as clauses are discussed [at the end of the chapter](#clausal-complements).
+Dependents realized as clauses are discussed [at the end of the chapter](#clausal-complements).

 * [Core vs. oblique](#core-arguments-vs-oblique-modifiers)
   * [The definition of core arguments](#the-definition-of-core-arguments)